The Loop, River Dart: Newbridge rapid

 The first rapid is Newbridge itself, a small wave formed before the bridge which can be played on at low-medium levels, washes out at high levels.

 Top Wave

 About 50 metres from Newbridge is a river-wide wave, which gets better with more water flowing over it.
 Top Wave is very popular with playboaters with eddy service on both sides and a bank side walk back to the car park.

 Many grade I to II rapids follow.
 The river splits, with a gauge on the island, where after the River Webburn joins the Dart.
 Here, a seam between the two river currents forms allowing squirtboaters to practise their sport.

 Washing Machine

 A one-meter grade III drop, with a stopper and wave train beneath it.
-The lead in pushes you right.
-Manoeuvre to river left.

 In high to very high levels the stopper is quite formidable for novices hence the name "Washing Machine".
 Low to medium levels require little effort to pass through.

 More rapids follow, along with seal-launch rock, a tall sloping rock which can be slid down.